kunalrye/kunalrye.github.io/_posts/2020-07-29-new-projects.markdown

   <img width="640" height="375" src="https://www.lockheedmartin.com/content/dam/lockheed-martin/aero/photo/F-35/F35Direct_PR.jpg">

 </p> -->
+## Past Case Studies

+Uber APM Assignment 2020: Really enjoyed creating this concept.
+It definitely would help improve the UberEats experience.
+UberSpots and UberHubs are brand names I chose, but this could work just as well without them.
+Check it out here: https://kunalrai.com/UberAssignment.pdf

 ## Work in Progress
 It turns out that sometimes you start things that do not go anywhere or sometimes you get beat to market. :anguished: